 Service Bureaux operate under their own brand name.
 Their use of any SWIFT logo is subject to the SWIFT Trademark Guidelines.

 Service Bureaux do not represent SWIFT and they are not part of SWIFT’s area of control.
-They do not represent SWIFT in any matter but act as a provider as would system integrators, software vendors and consultants.
+They do act as a provider as would system integrators, software vendors and consultants.

 Roles and Responsibilities

-Use of a service bureau, or any subsequent change of service bureau, is at customers’ own responsibility and risk.
-The checks performed by SWIFT to verify compliance of a service bureau with the SIP should never be seen as a substitute for customers’ own checks and due diligence.
-SWIFT encourages all customers considering using a service bureau to undertake all due diligence that they believe is necessary before choosing an appropriate service bureau.
-SWIFT disclaims any liability for the acts, faults, or omissions of a service bureau.
+The use of a Service Bureau, or any subsequent change of a Service Bureau, is at customers’ own risk.
+Checks performed by SWIFT to verify compliance of a Service Bureau with the SIP should never be seen as a substitute for customers’ own checks and due diligence.
+SWIFT encourages all customers considering using a Service Bureau to undertake all due diligence that they believe is necessary before choosing an appropriate Service Bureau.
+SWIFT disclaims any liability for the acts, faults, or omissions of a Service Bureau.

 Service Bureaux are responsible for ensuring their continued and effective compliance with the applicable SIP requirements at all times and, more generally, the security of their operations.
 They are also obliged to notify their customers and SWIFT of incidents and events (for example, security incidents) that impact the provision of their services.